open-contracting-extensions/government-procurement-agreement/docs/gpa.md

         <td markdown=1>

 * *all contracts covered by this Agreement*: filter the records that have 'GPA' as `compiledRelease/tender/coveredBy`
-* *awarded by each such entity*: sort the records by the `identifier/id` field of the party referenced by `compiledRelease/buyer/id`
+* *awarded by each such entity*: ...then sort the resulting records by the `identifier/id` field of the party referenced by `compiledRelease/buyer/id`
-* *broken down by categories of goods and services*:
+* *broken down by categories of goods and services*: ...then sort the resulting records by
 </td>
       </tr>
       <tr id="XVI:4(a)">